Thermal Fluctuation and Meson Melting: Holographic Approach: Holographic Thermal Width

 \subsection{Zero Magnetic Field}

-We start with the introduced metric in \eqref{ads} corresponding to $AdS_5\times S^5$ background and we also set the magnetic field to zero.
-The dependence of the functions $C_1$ and $C_2$ on $R_*$ for fixed temperatures is shown in Fig. \ref{C2m}.
+We start with the metric \eqref{ads} corresponding to AdS-Schwarzschild background and we also set the magnetic field to zero.
+The dependence of the functions $C_1$ and $C_2$ on $R_*$ and $\rho_h$ is given by \be \ee and for fixed temperatures they are shown in Fig. \ref{C2m}.
 As it is clearly seen from this figure, $C_1$ is always positive and our numerical calculation approves this behavior for different temperatures.
 But $C_2$ becomes negative in the near horizon region and according to our results in the previous section in this region an imaginary part contributes to the action of the probe brane.
 Consequently the corresponding mesons in the QGP become unstable.
-Since the Dilaton field is a constant in this background, $\eqref{Ims0}$ and $\eqref{ImS}$ lead to \be \Gamma\sim \frac{2(-C_2)^{\frac{5}{2}}}{15 R_*^4 C_1^2}. \ee
+Since the Dilaton field is constant in this background, $\eqref{act3}$ and $\eqref{ImS}$ lead to \be \ee